 - What you are trying to accomplish — Do your users need a mobile app or will a web app serve them just as well?
 What market do you plan to target?

-Keeping your users front-and-center in your planning will ensure that you choose the most efficient option that provides value to your users.
+Keeping your users front and center in your planning will ensure that you choose the most efficient option that provides value to your users.
 Even the most expensive or beautifully designed app won’t do you much good if it doesn’t meet your users’ needs.

 What is a Native App?

 A native app is built for a specific platform in languages that the platform accepts.
 This approach differs from that of hybrid or wrapper apps, which are built with web languages, then “wrapped” in a web view that can be displayed natively on a device.
 So, if you want to develop an app for iOS and Android, you will need to code each version separately.
 You can’t repurpose the code you write for Android and Windows to iOS and vice-versa.
-Additionally, native device functionality works best in apps coded specifically for them, so if you plan to leverage device features.
+Additionally, native device functionality works best in apps coded specifically for them.
+This makes them a popular choice for apps that leverage device features.

 Native App Pros